What is group therapy?

 Every semester, our groups focus on a wide variety of topics, and are geared to the needs of different student populations.
-We offer specialized groups for: Undergraduate and Graduate students, LGBTQIA students, Trans and Gender-Nonconforming students, Students of Color, New students, Graduating students, and RA’s and Peer Mentors.
-We offer group counseling focused on making connections, self-exploration, relationships, grief and loss, ADHD/ADD, stress and anxiety management, coping skills, positive body image, social anxiety and mindfulness and meditation among other topics which change each year.
+We have offered specialized groups for: Undergraduate and Graduate students, Women, Men, LGBTQIA students, Trans and Gender-Nonconforming students, Students of Color, New students, Graduating students, and RA’s and Peer Mentors.
+We offer group counseling and workshops focused on making connections, self-exploration, relationships, grief and loss, ADHD/ADD, stress and anxiety management, coping skills, positive body image, social anxiety and mindfulness and meditation among other topics which change each year.
 We are always interested in meeting the needs of students, so please contact the group coordinator with ideas of groups you would like to see offered.

 Julia Moss Ph.D., MSW